We work proactively with ICAO to ensure standards are established to minimize aviation impacts on noise and local air quality.

 Noise problems need tailor-made solutions

-In 2001, the ICAO Assembly unanimously endorsed the ICAO Balanced Approach to Aircraft Noise Management.
-The core principle of the Balanced Approach is that the noise situation at each airport is unique and that there is no one-size-fits-all solution.
-The ICAO Balanced Approach therefore requires that all available options be evaluated in order to identify the most suitable measure or combination of measures to mitigate a specific noise problem.
+The ICAO Balanced Approach to Aircraft Noise Management is the core principle of the Balanced Approach: noise situation at each airport is unique and there is no one-size-fits-all solution.
+The ICAO Balanced Approach requires that all available options be evaluated in order to identify the most suitable measure or combination of measures to mitigate a specific noise problem.

 Operating restrictions: a last resort

 The ICAO Balanced Approach identifies four elements to address noise around airports: reduction at source, land-use management and planning, noise abatement operational procedures, and operating restrictions.
 Operating restrictions are measures that limit or reduce access to an airport.
 In view of the impact they may have on airlines, passengers and local economies, operating restrictions should not be introduced as a first resort but only after a full assessment of all available measures to address a demonstrated noise problem at an airport.

 Night flights are critical for express delivery services, the transport of mail and time-sensitive products

 Emissions from aircraft engines that affect air quality are nitrogen oxides (NOx), carbon monoxide (CO), sulphur oxides (SOx), unburned hydrocarbons (HC), smoke and particulate matter (PM).
 Improved engine designs have gradually reduced the emissions of NOx and CO and have almost completely eliminated emissions of unburned hydrocarbons (HC) and smoke.